sched-ext/scx/README.md

 `meson` is the main build system but each Rust sub-project is its own self-contained cargo project and can be built and published separately.
-The followings are the dependencies and version requirements. **Note**: many distros only have earlier versions of `meson`, in that case just [clone the meson repo](https://mesonbuild.com/Quick-guide.html#installation-from-source) and call the `meson.py` from within the repo source (no extra building or deps required).
+The followings are the dependencies and version requirements.

+**Note**: Many distros only have earlier versions of `meson`, in that case just [clone the meson repo](https://mesonbuild.com/Quick-guide.html#installation-from-source) and call `meson.py` e.g. `/path/to/meson/repo/meson.py compile -C build`.
+Alternatively, use `pip` e.g.
+`pip install meson` or `pip install meson --break-system-packages` (if needed).

 - `meson`: >=1.2, build scripts under `meson-scripts/` use `bash` and standard utilities including `awk`.